chef-boneyard/chef-provisioning/README.md

 ### Vagrant

-To give it a spin, install Vagrant and VirtualBox and try this from the `chef-provisioning/docs/examples` directory:
+To give it a spin, install the latest ChefDK, Vagrant and VirtualBox.
+Run the following from the `chef-provisioning/docs/examples` directory:

 ```
-gem install chef-provisioning chef-provisioning-vagrant
 export CHEF_DRIVER=vagrant
 export VAGRANT_DEFAULT_PROVIDER=virtualbox
 chef-client -z vagrant_linux.rb simple.rb